 4. Treatment Services.
-Describe the required types of DMC-ODS services (withdrawal management, residential, intensive outpatient, outpatient, opioid/narcotic treatment programs, recovery services, care coordination, clinician consultation) and optional (MAT at alternative sites, peer support specialist services) to be provided.
+Describe the required types of DMC-ODS services: withdrawal management, residential, intensive outpatient, outpatient, opioid/narcotic treatment programs, recovery services, care coordination, and clinician consultation, and direct delivery of MAT for addictive treatment, or effective referral mechanisms in place to deliver MAT at alternative sites.
+Optional: Peer Support Services, partial hospitalization, and ASAM levels 3.7 and 4.0, Contingency Management to be provided.
 What barriers, if any, does the county have with the required service levels?
 Describe how the county plans to coordinate with surrounding opt-out counties in order to limit disruption of services for beneficiaries who reside in an opt-out county.
 Describe how the county plans to cover or ensure referrals and coordination to ASAM Levels 3.7 and 4.0.

-Review Note: Include in each description the corresponding American Society of Addiction Medicine (ASAM) level, including opioid treatment programs.
-Names and descriptions of individual providers are not required in this section; however, a list of all contracted providers will be required within 30 days of the waiver implementation date.
-This list will be used for billing purposes for the Short Doyle 2 system.
+Review Note: Include in each description the corresponding ASAM level, including opioid treatment programs.
+Names and descriptions of individual providers are not required in this section; however, a list of all contracted providers will be required within 30 days of DMC-ODS implementation date.
+This list will be used for billing purposes for the Short Doyle Medi-Cal II system.

 - 5. Coordination with Mental Health.
 How will the county coordinate mental health services for beneficiaries with co-occurring disorders?
 Are there minimum initial coordination requirements or goals that you plan to specify for your providers?
 How will these be monitored?
 Please briefly describe the county structure for delivering SUD and mental health services.
 When these structures are separate, how is care coordinated? - 6.
 Coordination with Physical Health.
-Describe how the counties will coordinate physical health services within the waiver.
+Describe how the counties will coordinate physical health services within DMC-ODS.
 Are there minimum initial coordination requirements or goals that you plan to specify for your providers?
 How will these be monitored?